pimcore/pimcore/doc/Development_Documentation/05_Objects/05_External_System_Interaction.md

 ## Temporary files

 Temporary files which get created during processing are usually deleted when the current process finishes.
-In some cases this may be a problem when thousands of temporary files get created during processing of the current request.
+In some cases this may be a problem when thousands of temporary files get created within a process.
 If you want to clear temporary files before the script ends, you can call
 ```php
 \Pimcore::deleteTemporaryFiles();
 ```